Early Years SEND Funding

 Last Date to Submit Application and Supporting Documentation for the Panel Date of Panel

-Please ensure all applications are completed in full and on the current SENIF application form and parent/carer’s email address typed.
-The Panel are unable to consider incomplete applications, these will be sent back to you and you will be asked to resend the complete application.
+Please ensure all applications are completed in full and are on the current SENIF application form.
+Please also ensure that the parent/carer’s email address is typed, not handwritten and that the parents signature is obtained and clearly written on the application form.
+Please include a My Early Years Support Plan.
+The Panel are unable to consider incomplete applications; these will be sent back to you, and you will be asked to resend the complete application.
 Please be aware this may lead to a delay in funding being approved.
 It is paramount we receive fully completed applications, including a parent/carer signature to meet GDPR requirements and to ensure an accurate decision is made with regards to the support required to meet the needs of the child.

-SEND Inclusion Funding Prior to a Child’s Start Date
+SEND Inclusion Fund Referral Prior to a Child’s Start Date (SENIF Golden Ticket)

 Allocation of the funding